-If for any reason you are unable to obtain a satisfactory response from one of these persons, you should then contact the mover's principal office.
-When you make such a call, be sure to have available your copies of all the documents relating to the move.
+If for any reason you are unable to obtain a satisfactory response from one of these persons, you should then contact the mover’s principal office.
+When you make such a call, be sure to have at hand any copies of all the documents relating to the move.
 Particularly important is the number assigned to your shipment by the mover.

-At the time for payment of transportation charges, the mover is required to give you a freight bill identifying the service provided and the charge for each service.
+After your mover has completed the service and safely delivered your belongings, the mover is required to give you a freight bill identifying the service provided and the charge for each service.
 It is customary for most movers to use a copy of the bill of lading as a freight bill; however, some movers use an entirely separate document for this purpose.

 It is customary for movers to provide in their tariffs that freight charges must be paid in cash, by certified check, traveler’s check, or bank check (one drawn by a bank on itself and signed by an officer of the bank).
 When this requirement exists, the mover will not accept personal checks.
 At the time you make arrangements for your move, you should ask the mover about the form of payment that is acceptable.

 Some movers permit payment of freight charges by use of a charge card.
 However, do not assume that because you have a nationally recognized charge or credit card that it will be acceptable for payment.
 Ask the mover at the time the arrangements are made.